attainu-nightingale/nightingale-course-module/coding-challenges/README.md

 You can treat small case and big case of same characters as different characters.

 Hint: Use javascript object for storage

+# Week 14

+## Day 2
+Write a Javascript function that takes a string and compresses it.

+You can use a simple character count algorithm for the compression.
+So for each character in the input string, replace it with a number if the next character(s) are the same.

+So an input string like AAABCCDDDD will become  A3BC2D4.

+# Week 14

+## Day 3
+Consider two sorted arrays, A and B.

+Write a Javascript function that merges these two arrays maintaining the sorted order.

+We know that this can be easily achieved using .concat() and then .sort() methods.
+However, for this problem, you cannot use the .sort() function.
+Try to do the merge without it.

+# Week 14

+## Day 4
+Write a Javascript function that finds all *permutations of an input string*.

+Permutation is the act of arranging the members of a collection into some sequence or order - https://en.wikipedia.org/wiki/Permutation

+For example, the input "ABC" to our function would return the following: "ABC", "ACB", "BAC", "BCA", "CBA", and "CAB".

+Hints:

+1. These kind of problems are well suited for Recursive problem solving.
+2. If you are completely stuck, here is a well known algorithm for solving this problem - https://en.wikipedia.org/wiki/Heap%27s_algorithm .
+Read about the algorithm and try to implement the code by yourself.